QuackCola/sbox-shadergraphplus/CONTRIBUTING.md

 * **Formatting**
     * Your IDE should adhere to the style set in `.editorconfig`.
     * Auto formatting can be done with `dotnet format` with `dotnet_format.cmd`

+## AI-assisted contributions

+* No use of LLMs for issues.

+* No use of LLMs for patches / pull requests.

+Violating these LLM rules will lead to a permanent ban from the repository.